ShereenHeshamLotfy/NYC_Taxi_2024_Analysis/README.md

 - Drivers can increase daily revenue by focusing on peak hours
 - Optimizing location strategy can reduce idle time
 - Better timing can increase tips and trip frequency
+- Drivers can increase revenue by focusing on high-demand hours
+- Targeting top-performing locations improves efficiency
+- Small percentage increases can significantly boost daily earnings at scale

 # 🗂️ Project Structure
 NYC_Taxi_2024/